IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_inventory_info.rst

   inventory_id (True, str, None)
     Resource Inventory Id.
 Use `GET /v2/inventories` API to look up the Resource Inventory definition Ids  in your IBM Cloud account.

+  location (False, str, None)
+    List of locations supported by IBM Cloud Schematics service.
+While creating your workspace or action, choose the right region, since it cannot be changed.
+Note, this does not limit the location of the IBM Cloud resources, provisioned using Schematics.

   iaas_classic_username (False, any, None)